-Our emphasis is to work on municipal and communal land, working in schools, farms, fields, parks, and recreational areas.
-We undertake to perform an in-depth analysis of individual community requirements with every project; thereby ensuring that each individual community obtains maximum value-our aim being to determine the most beneficial methodology that will get the community and land growing functionally
+Our emphasis is to work in parks, nature reserves both municipal and communal land, working in schools, farms, fields, parks, and recreational areas.
+We undertake to perform an in-depth analysis of individual community and land requirements with every project; thereby ensuring that every project obtains maximum value – our aim being to determine the most beneficial methodology that will get the community and land growing functionally from Indigenous Forests to Grasslands.

-From working on reforestation and tree planting programs, installing farming systems, water tanks, fertility systems, alternative energy solutions and vegetable gardens, to restoring and establishing fully-functional farmlands, we are able to develop the land and resources available in order to create a more self-sustaining natural environment
+From working on reforestation and tree planting programs, installing farming systems, water tanks, fertility systems, alternative energy solutions and vegetable gardens, to restoring and establishing fully-functional farmlands, we are able to develop the land and resources available in order to create a more self-sustaining natural environment.
+The big picture is to assist in the development of underutilised land and resources while concurrently educating the community on continued self-sustainability, so that we leave behind a culture of new age farmers, well-fed children and self-sustaining communities and natural environments.

 Greenpop Eden Festival of